kiskong/node_plsql/README.md

 ```

 # Documentation
-This README and the [release goals](https://github.com/doberkofler/node_plsql/blob/master/RELEASE-GOALS.md) are currently the only available documentation.
+This README is currently the only available documentation.

 # Release History
 See the [changelog](https://github.com/doberkofler/node_plsql/blob/master/CHANGELOG.md).